 The Giving Garden and Sharing Shed

-The giving garden tradition established in 1970 by Darlyn and her community continues today.
+The giving garden tradition continues today.
 Individual gardeners donate their excess produce or plant certain crops for donation.
-A team of volunteer gardeners stewards 22 raised beds and a hugelkulture specifically for donation.
+A team of volunteer gardeners stewards raised beds specifically for donation.
 Another team of volunteers delivers the nearly two tons of food donated from the P-Patch annually.
 The gleaning team, a small group of volunteer gardeners, harvests produce for gardeners when their lives become too busy to keep up with the abundance of vegetables and fruit that the soil of Picardo inevitably creates in our gardens.
-Giving Garden Network and GROW, we continue to have a robust food bank donation program at Picardo.

 The current Giving Garden Coordinator, Ava Clennon, wrote the following: